Caldera de Taburiente National Park: Toponym

 The word caldera means cauldron in Spanish.
 Taburiente is not a Spanish word but derives from the Guanche language and means "plain, level".

 Geography

-The caldera is about 10 km across, and in places the walls tower 2000 m over the caldera floor.
+The Caldera de Taburiente is a topographic depression about 10 km across, and in places the walls tower 2000 m over the caldera floor.
 The highest point is the Roque de los Muchachos on the northern wall, at 2426 m altitude, which can be reached by road.
 The Cumbrecita is at a lower point in the south-eastern part of the caldera's rim.
-In the south-west, the caldera opens to the sea, through a riverbed called the Barranco de las Angustias.
+In the south-west, the caldera opens to the sea, through a river-floored valley called the Barranco de las Angustias.
+(The river is the only permanent stream in the Canary Islands).
 The Cumbre Nueva is a ridge that starts at the caldera and continues to the south.

-The caldera originated some 2 million years ago, with a massive shield volcano about 20 km in diameter.
-The caldera was not formed by an explosion of that volcano, however, but by erosion starting from the volcano's original crater.
+Geology

+The Caldera de Taburiente is an erosion caldera that has been formed by a landslide followed by erosion, without volcanic eruption; therefore, it is not a collapse caldera formed by withdrawal of magma from under a volcano during a volcanic eruption with subsequent collapse of the unsupported mountain summit.

+Starting about 4 million years ago, a set of three successive, overlapping shield volcanoes gradually formed in what is now north La Palma.
+Together, they formed the "Northern Shield", a volcanic mountain that was about 20 km across and 3,000 m high.
+The southwest flank of the Northern Shield became unstable, about 525,000 years ago, and the mountain's flank collapsed laterally in a debris avalanche landslide that moved the collapsed flank rocks downslope towards the coast and even onto the ocean floor.
+The valley created by the landslide was then enlarged by erosion.